 As part of the national No Kid Hungry campaign working to end childhood hunger in America, Share Our Strength and The Idaho Foodbank provide Cooking Matters.
-This 6-week course empowers low-income families to stretch their food budgets so their children get healthy meals at home.
+This 6-week course empowers low-income households to stretch their food budgets.
 Participants learn to shop smarter, use nutrition information to make healthier choices, and cook delicious, affordable meals.
-Cooking Matters courses and tours equip families with the skills they need to stretch their food dollars and maximize the benefits they receive through public nutrition programs like SNAP (food stamps) and WIC (Women, Infants and Children).
+Cooking Matters courses and tours equip households with the skills they need to stretch their food dollars and maximize the benefits they receive through public nutrition programs like SNAP (food stamps) and WIC (Women, Infants and Children).